peter88213/nvhelp-en/source/nv_timeline/index.rst

 On the novelibre side
 ~~~~~~~~~~~~~~~~~~~~~

--  Only normal sections are synchronized with Timeline, or exported to
+-  Only normal sections are synchronized with *Timeline*, or exported to
-   Timeline.
+   *Timeline*.
 Unused sections will not show up in the timeline.
 -  Sections with an unspecific time stamp (day, hours, minutes) are
    synchronized with the timeline, if a reference date is set.
 -  Changes to the section date/time affect the event start date/time